PDC-support/mpi-lab-exercises/lab3/README.md

-In this lab you will get more familiar with more advanced MPI topics, including one sided communication and MPI-IO

 # Overview

+In this lab you will get more familiar with more advanced MPI topics, including one sided communication and MPI I/O.

 ### Goals

-Get experience in MPI one sided communication, MPI-IO and topologies in MPI
+Get experience in MPI one sided communication, MPI I/O and topologies in MPI

 ### Duration